boringproxy/boringproxy.io/pages/index.md

 You're using it right now!
 The website you're reading is hosted on my home computer, through boringproxy.

-boringproxy is a combination reverse proxy and tunnel manager.
+`boringproxy` is a combination of reverse proxy and tunnel manager.

 What that means is if you have a self-hosted web service (Nextcloud, Emby, Jellyfin, etherpad, personal website, etc) running on a private network (such as behind a